digicatapult/sqnc-hyproof-api/README.md

 This is project is primary based on two entities in regards to the API.

 > Certificate - that can be issued, initiated and revoked by a regulator.
-This is something we will keep circulating arround
+This is something we will keep circulating around
-> Attachments - file or json information that is stored on IPFS servie
+> Attachments - file or json information that is stored on IPFS service
 > Transaction - records representing interactions with the chain

 ### Running locally

-running with docker-compose -f docker-compose-3-personal.yml logs -f will render all logs, also can be parsed by `| grep`.
+running with docker-compose -f docker-compose-3-persona.yml logs -f will render all logs, also can be parsed by `| grep`.

 ```
-docker-compose -f docker-compose-3-personal.yml logs -f | grep regulator
+docker-compose -f docker-compose-3-persona.yml logs -f | grep regulator
 ```

 > single persona
-> Run `docker composel up -d` to start the required dependencies to fully demo `dscp-hyproof-api`.
+> Run `docker compose up -d` to start the required dependencies to fully demo `dscp-hyproof-api`.

 > multiple persona
-> Run `docker-compose -f docker-compose-3-personal.yml up` to start the required dependencies to fully demo `dscp-hyproof-api`.
+> Run `docker-compose -f docker-compose-3-persona.yml up` to start the required dependencies to fully demo `dscp-hyproof-api`.

 > services